Storing whisky correctly

 - Full bottle (unopened): Practically unlimited shelf life (decades!)

-- Open, over 75% full: 1-2 years without noticeable change
+- Opened, over 75% full: 1-2 years without noticeable change

-- Open, 50-75% full: 6-12 months optimal
+- Opened, 50-75% full: 6-12 months optimal

-- Open, 25-50% full: 3-6 months
+- Opened, 25-50% full: 3-6 months

-- Open, less than 25% full: 1-3 months (oxidation accelerates)
+- Opened, under 25% full: 1-3 months (oxidation accelerates)

-Why does opened whisky change?
+Why does opened whiskey change?

-- Phase 2 (months): Flavors remain stable
+- Phase 2 (months): Aromas remain stable

 - Phase 4 (after 1-2 years): Significant loss of quality

-Practical tips for open bottles:
+Practical tips for opened bottles:

 -